PennyLaneAI/pennylane/doc/development/guide/deprecations_removals.rst

            """Test that my_feature is deprecated."""
            with pytest.warns(qml.PennyLaneDeprecationWarning, match="my_feature is deprecated"):
                _ = my_feature()

+6. Update any tests that specifically cover the deprecated feature to call it inside a ``pytest.warns`` context as shown above.
+For tests that depend on it but are not written to test it specifically, update them to use the new/preferred code.

 7. Add an entry to the top of the "Pending deprecations" section of ``doc/development/deprecations.rst``.
    There should be existing examples to follow for style.
 If the deprecated feature is fairly